rocksopon/golang-book/README.md

 * Chapter 7.8 : Array with Range Program
 * Chapter 7.9 : Slice with Range Program
 * Chapter 7.10 : Map with Range Program
+* Chapter 7.10 : String with Range Program